Spray Insulation replacement and removal cost between £35 and £70 per square foot.

 2. higher than typical energy use

-3. Determining whether or not there is any existing insulation
+3. examining if there is any existing insulation

 4. If so, is it still substantial, has it been harmed, or has it been compressed?